Pilot demonstration to celebrate 30 years of MGI at the Pharo on 3 December.

 MGI and SOGET, joint owner of the AP+ solution, are also working together to create a national PCS, to make French ports and airports more competitive.

 The client at the heart of MGI

 The ARROW team organised a survey to identify the needs of users of AP+ and its various modules.
-An on-line questionnaire was first distributed to collect expectations and possibilities for enhancing functionalities in the new CCS.
+An on-line questionnaire was first distributed to collect expectations and possibilities for enhancing functionalities in the new PCS.
 Additional feedback was obtained during trade-specific user workshops with forwarding agents, shipping agents, airlines, pre and post shipping transport providers, terminal operators, consolidators and container depots.
 These workshops provided an opportunity to discuss the strong points of the current solution, possible improvements, potential changes in each trade and industry innovations that would have an impact on operational processes.
 Future users have already demonstrated their enthusiasm for the future solution.